 Conference

-This year we heard from…
+Last year we heard from…

 Peter Lawrence, Director, Coastal Infrastructure and Minerals, The Crown Estate talked of their work supporting SAGB in developing a routemap to scope the future growth of regenerative marine aquaculture in the UK and how to navigate the demands placed on regulatory governance, market access, water quality improvement, and environmental stewardship.